Frequently Asked Questions

 Many years ago, Tibetan toilets were very primitive.
-These have vastly improved.
+These have vastly improved, and in most hotels and many restaurants you will now find western style toilets.
 You may have to use squat toilets when travelling between places so be prepared and carry some toilet paper and hand sanitizer.

 Do you cater for vegetarian and other special diets?

-Yes, we recommend following a mainly vegetarian diet whilst travelling in Tibet.
+Yes, we can cater for a vegetarian diet whilst travelling in Tibet.
 Please let us know about any special dietary requirements so that we can arrange this in advance.